Índice INGAR methodology — v1.4

 We prefer declaring “insufficient data” over publishing a noisy number.
 A neighborhood-type segment is published in a given month only if it meets:

-- Minimum sample: at least 30 unique listings in the month (n ≥ 30).
+• Minimum sample: at least 30 unique properties offered in the month (n ≥ 30).

 AI review

-Before publishing, each monthly run goes through an automated review with a language model (claude-opus-4-8; the model used is recorded with each publication) verifying internal consistency — ordered percentiles, ranking, rent×12 / price ≈ yield — and plausibility of the figures.
+Before publishing, each monthly run goes through an automated review with a language model (claude-opus-4-8; the model used is recorded with each publication) verifying internal consistency — ordered percentiles, ranking, and the per-m² yield identity (renta_m2_yield_usd × 12 ÷ precio_m2_yield_usd ≈ gross yield; see changelog v1.3) — and plausibility of the figures.
 Its exclusions are recorded with their reason.
 The summaries shown on this site are the reviewed texts; the website does not recompute or alter any figure.

 Typical volume